patricklafrance/wmfnext-shell/README.md

 import { RouterProvider, createBrowserRouter } from "react-router-dom";
 import { RootLayout } from "./layouts";
 import { Loading } from "./components";
-import { useIsReady } from "wmfnext-remote-loader";
+import { useAreRemotesReady } from "wmfnext-remote-loader";
 import { useRoutes } from "wmfnext-shell";
 import { lazy } from "react";